 "I see an increasing number of patients, often only 18, who are not only addicted to street drugs but have developed significant depressive and anxiety disorders.
 Distressing panic attacks from stimulants and hallucinogens - synthetic or mushroom-based - are on the increase.

 "I have also noticed an alarming number of cocaine-induced, severe paranoid states requiring admission to hospital.
 Unfortunately, as I say to patients, this paranoia may not be controlled by antipsychotic medication and may become a permanent state.

 "Research from the Maudsley Hospital suggests that over 25% of chronic paranoid psychoses, i.e. those which don't go away when drug use stops, are marijuana-induced.
 Marijuana is continually being redeveloped to be stronger, and hence more dangerous.
 So the problem is worsening.

 "Street drug users will almost always know someone in their peer group who has developed a significant mental health problem.
 This can be a timely warning to them."

-It is hoped that this infographic will help trigger emotional and rational responses to the very real life-changing consequences that these drugs can have on a person's life and encourage existing users to talk about their struggles with those that can help.
+It is hoped that this infographic will help trigger emotional and rational responses to the very real and life-changing consequences that these drugs can have on a person, and encourage existing users to talk about their struggles with those that can help.